-I’ll say that again.
 Faith is a receiving of Christ for all that he is.
-It is a receiving of Christ as a Savior I desperately need in my sin, receiving of him — a Lord in whom I happily comply and a treasure that satisfies my soul — and I treasure it above all other treasures in the world.
+It is a receiving of Christ as a Savior I desperately need, in my sin.
+It’s the receiving of him as a Lord with whom I happily comply, and a treasure that satisfies my soul, and I treasure it above all other treasures in the world.
 That is what faith is.
 Therefore, whatever is not from faith is sin, because Romans 1–3 says the root of sin is preferring anything to God.
-Faith doesn’t do that.
-Faith prefers God over all things.
+Faith doesn’t do that; faith prefers God over all things.

-So here I am in Knoxville, Tennessee last summer realizing as never before that a horrible and glorious thing was being shown me — the horrible and glorious truth that the reason my justification, my right standing with God, cannot be founded on 99.99% grace and Christ and 0.01% contribution of a good deed from unregenerate John Piper or regenerate John Piper is that there are no good deeds before regeneration — none.
+So here I am in Knoxville, Tennessee last summer realizing as never before that a horrible and glorious thing was being shown me — the horrible and glorious truth that the reason my justification, my right standing with God, cannot be founded on 99.99 percent grace and Christ and 0.01 percent contribution of a good deed from unregenerate John Piper, or regenerate John Piper, is that there are no good deeds before regeneration — none.
 And after regeneration they are all imperfect.